srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 Driver & Conf.
 File Set-Up
 ******************************
-Before instantiating the network and conneting the UE you need to first ensure you have the correct drivers installed and that the configuartion files are edited appropriately.
+Before instantiating the network and connecting the UE you need to first ensure you have the correct drivers installed and that the configuration files are edited appropriately.

 Drivers
 ----------